Implementing Cross-Platform Push Notifications in Sakai

 - No manual configuration required for basic functionality

-- Smart platform detection for optimal user experience
+- Platform detection for the right user flow

 Cross-Platform Compatibility